alajmo/sake/docs/DOCUMENTATION.md

 #### Url

-The URL of the project, which the `mani sync` command will use to download the repository. `mani sync` uses `git clone git@github.com:alajmo/pinto` behind the scenes.
+The URL of the project, which the `yac sync` command will use to download the repository. `yac sync` uses `git clone git@github.com:alajmo/pinto` behind the scenes.
 So if you want to modify the clone command, check out the [clone](#clone) property.

 ```yaml
 projects: